Graphics and Fine Printing

 On some occasions, Marketing and Communications and the Graphics Center may be able to accommodate projects submitted with less than 21 business days of lead time.
 Our normal lead time is 14-21 days, and more for complex projects.

 Note: if you need advertisements for magazines, programs, conference proceedings, etc., you will need to schedule a pre-production meeting no less than three weeks prior to the deadline for the advertisement.
-For paid advertising, you will need to provide the funds and manage placement of the ad.
-We can provide design services, but not project management.
+For paid advertising, you will need to provide the funds, and manage placement of the ad.
+We can provide design services, but we cannot manage projects outside our office.

 Working with freelancers

-Because the Graphics Center has right of first refusal for all design and print jobs, you should always start by requesting help from our graphics team.
+Because the Graphics Center has right of first refusal for all design and print jobs, you should always start new jobs by requesting help from our graphics team.